edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 mind this quote attributed to Bill Gates:

 <blockquote class="pretty"><span>
-Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
+Measuring programming progress by lines of code is like <br/>measuring aircraft building progress by weight.
 </span></blockquote>

 ## Qualitative metrics